aykutkardas/vue-icomoon/README.md

 **📦 Zero Dependencies**

-With vue-icomoon you can easily use the icons you have selected or created in icomoon.
+It makes it very simple to use SVG icons in your `Vue3` projects.

 ## [Demo](https://codesandbox.io/s/vue-icomoon-demo-nqb0z)